Dear Zoom, Microsoft, Google, and Apple,

 Time Block Immediately

-Freedom Fridays are the new Casual Fridays
+Freedom Fridays are the New Casual Fridays

 Along the same lines as time blocking, go extreme and choose an entire day where no meetings are allowed.
 I would highly recommend Friday for most organizations as most knowledge workers are more relaxed and creative at the end of the week.